alexdesousa/ayesql/README.md

 Postgrex.query(conn, query, arguments)
 ```

-Adding more `hostname`s to the previous query is a nightmare, editing strings
+Adding more hostnames to the previous query would be a nightmare.
+If
-to add the correct index to the query.
+the `arguments` are generated dynamically, then editing this query would be
+a challenging task.

 Thankfully, we have [Ecto](https://github.com/elixir-ecto/ecto), which provides
 a great DSL for generating database queries at runtime.
 The same query in Ecto
-e.g:
+would be the following:

 ```elixir
 servers = ["server_0", "server_1", "server_2"]